-In 2014, no conflicts of interest as defined in article 2.3.1 of the CGR were detected in the activity of the members of the management board.
-In 2014, Bigbank AS did not conduct any transactions with members of its management board or persons close or connected to them except for transactions arising from the board member status (e.g. signature or amendment of a service contract).
+The Estonian Financial Supervisory Authority established in year 2015 that member of the management board, Agur Jõgi, was acting also as a member of management and supervisory boards of several other companies during his nomination.
+The conflict of interest was removed starting from 26 October 2015.
+In 2015, Bigbank AS did not conduct any transactions with members of its management board or persons close or connected to them except for transactions arising from the board member status (e.g. signature or amendment of a service contract).

-In 2014, Bigbank AS did not comply with article 2.2.7 of the CGR, which provides that the benefits and bonus schemes of each member of the management board should be published on the corporate website and in the corporate governance report and that the principles of remunerating management board members should be explained at the general meeting.
+In 2015, Bigbank AS did not comply with article 2.2.7 of the CGR, which provides that the benefits and bonus schemes of each member of the management board should be published on the corporate website and in the corporate governance report and that the principles of remunerating management board members should be explained at the general meeting.

 Bigbank AS publishes the aggregate remuneration of the members of the Group's management board in its annual report.
-The figure for 2014 was 0.563 million euros including taxes.
+The figure for 2015 was 702 thousand euros including taxes.
 In addition, the company observes the requirements of the legislation regulating the disclosure of a credit institution's remuneration policy.
 The requirement of disclosing the remuneration of each member of the management board is primarily aimed at informing the shareholders.
 In view of the shareholder structure of Bigbank AS, detailed disclosure of this information in the company's corporate governance report is not necessary.
 The principles of remunerating the members of the management board were not explained at the general meeting because the shareholders are on the supervisory board and thus aware of the principles.